wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 - 3a.
 The given index is invalid.
   - 3a1.
 Wiagi displays an error message.
 <br>Use case restarts at step 1.

+### Use case: Listing all Entries
+**MSS**
+1. User requests to list all entries.
+2. Wiagi shows a list of all incomes and spendings, including optional parameters such as tags.

+Use case ends.
+**Extensions**
+1. The list is empty.
+    - 1a.
+Wiagi displays incomes and spendings without entries (equal to 0).

+Use case of listing all spendings, incomes, tags is similar, omitted for brevity.

+### Use Case: Edit an Entry
+**Editing an existing income or spending entry**

+**MSS**

+1. User requests to list all incomes or spendings.
+2. Wiagi shows a list of all incomes or spendings.
+3. User takes note of the index of the entry to edit and requests to edit the entry by specifying the index and new details.
+4. Wiagi updates the entry with the new details.
+5. Wiagi displays a message to the user that the entry has been updated.

+Use case ends.
+**Extensions**
+1. The list is empty.
+<br>Use case ends.
+2. The given index is invalid.
+    - 2a.
+Wiagi displays an error message.
+    Use case restarts at step 1.
+3. The new details are invalid.
+    - 3a.
+Wiagi displays an error message.
+    Use case restarts at step 1.

 ## Non-Functional Requirements